ManikPandey/Sporify_frontend_CSS/README.md

 ├── player_icon3.png
 ├── player_icon4.png
 ├── player_icon5.png
-Dependencies

-Bootstrap 5 (CDN)

-Font Awesome 6 (CDN)

-Google Fonts - Montserrat (CDN)

-All dependencies are included via CDN in the HTML file.
+---

-Customization
+### Customization

-To change playlists or card images, replace the respective image files.
+To change playlist or card images, replace the corresponding image files.

-Edit style.css to modify colors, fonts, or layout.
+Edit style.css to adjust colors, fonts, or layout.

-This is a static front-end project; no backend or actual music playback is implemented.
+## ⚠️ This is a static front-end project — no backend or actual music playback functionality is implemented.

-Credits

-Inspired by Spotify

-Icons from Font Awesome

-License

-This project is for educational purposes only.